Maigard/git-class/2-team-worksheet.md

 1) Team member A creates a `branch` named `fix-typos`
-2) Team member B creates a `branch` named `typo-fix` 3-Team Member B) Team member B makes the following changes:
+2) Team member B creates a `branch` named `typo-fix` 3-Team Member A) Team member A makes the following changes:
 	- recipes/rick_and_morty_szechuan_sauce.md
+	 ` - Gresh ginger` => ` - Fresh ginger`

+3-Team Member B) Team member B makes the following changes:
+  - recipes/rick_and_morty_szechuan_sauce.md
    ` - Gresh ginger` => ` - Gresh ginger paste`

 4) All team members `add`, `commit`, `push` and `Pull Request` their changes
 5) All team members review and accept their teammate's `Pull Requests`
 - Check point: notice that everyone's pull request can be merged at this time.
 There are no conflicts.
 6) Team member A merges the accepted `Pull Request`
-- Check point: notice thatTeam member B's pull request can not be merged at this time.
+- Check point: notice that team member B's pull request can not be merged at this time.
 	- Team member B also wants to merge their `Pull Request` but they are unable to because of the `merge conflict`.
   - To resolve a conflict you will generally want to work with the person that last made changes.
 In this scenario that would be Team Member A.
 	- You will see something like this in your file that Git has added: